THE HAPPIEST COUNTRY IN THE WORLD

 Costa Rica has a string of golden beaches on two coasts, Paciﬁc and Atlantic, plus an array of fascinating volcanoes, not to mention waterfalls, mangroves and tropical rainforests.

-Over 29 national parks protect this tropical paradise, home to over 232 mammal species, 258 reptile species, over 900 bird species, 130 fresh water ﬁsh species and 183 amphibian species, over an area of 51,100 km2 .
-The diversity of its ﬂora and fauna speak of its name, “Rich Coast”.
+Close to 30 national parks protect this tropical paradise, which is home to over 232 mammal species, 258 reptile species, over 900 bird species, 130 fresh water ﬁsh species and 183 amphibian species, over an area of 51,100 km2.
+The diversity of its ﬂora and fauna speak of its name, “Rich Coast.”

 Renowned for whitewater rafting, hiking, recreational ziplining, horseback riding, birdwatching, surﬁng, ﬁshing, scuba diving, snorkeling, hanging bridges and much more, Costa Rica is a mecca for ecotourism.